OpenWaterFoundation/owf-data-co-counties/README.md

 ## How to Use the Data ##

 The Colorado Counties dataset provides a complete statewide list of counties assembled from multiple sources.
 There are several unique identifiers for each county and the dataset allows cross-referencing the identifiers so that other datasets can be joined.
-For example, the [Colorado Water Providers dataset](owf-data-co-municipal-water-providers) contains county names and can be used to link additional data.
+For example, the [Colorado Water Providers dataset](https://github.com/OpenWaterFoundation/owf-data-co-municipal-water-providers) contains county names and can be used to link additional data.

-The Excel or csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
+The Excel and csv files can be used as tabular datasets as is, to create filtered lists or to link to other datasets.
 Data-processing software such as TSTool can be used to link this dataset to other datasets.
 Datasets can be used within GIS software to create maps.

 The format and contents of the dataset will change over time.
-It is recommended to save a copy of the dataset.
+It is recommended to save a copy of the dataset for local processing or to fix the version in time.

 ## License ##